 Note that this rule does not prevent you from having your game tested by a few beta-testers, as long as you know who each of those beta-testers are.
 The author must know who has had access to copies of their games before the competition.
 If you have placed a version of your game on the web, then the link to to play or download the game cannot have been publicly handed out.

-If you are unsure whether your game meets this rule, please ask the organizer.
+If you are unsure whether your game meets this rule, please ask the organizers.

-Authors of a competition entry may not discuss any of the entries in a public forum, blog, or social network during the voting period, nor may they use these media to canvass for votes.
-However, authors are free to link to or write about the existence of their entries as part of the larger IFComp.
+Authors of a competition entry may not discuss or promote any of the entries in a public forum, blog, or social network during the judging period.

-In other words, feel free to encourage the public to participate in the competition, playing your entries and others, either casually or as judges.
-You may not, however, encourage people to vote for your entries other others.
-Beyond the allowed level of announcement, you may not engage in public discussion about any of the games -- including your own -- until the competition's voting period is over.
+Feel free to encourage the public to participate in the competition, playing your entries and others, either casually or as judges.
+However, you may not engage in public discussion or promotion about any of the games in particular -- including your own -- during the competition judging period.

 This rule does not disallow private correspondence about the competition.
 Furthermore, authors may use the authors-only discussion forums on intfiction.org without restriction.